Preparing your application

 The following are not eligible for funding through BLRF2:

-- revenue costs, such as professional fees, planning fees, highways inspection and management and project management
+- revenue costs, such as professional fees, planning fees, highways inspection and management and project management including revenue cost associated with site activation

 - early stage feasibility studies